What’s the difference between Pike and Pickerel? A seemingly simple question but one that can have confusing answers depending on where you are.

 Within Canada, Northern Pike are the most common member of the Esox (Pike) family found in most parts of Ontario.
 Grass Pickerel are predominantly found in the Southern Great Lakes of Ontario and parts of Quebec.
 See Ontario Distribution maps below.

-Even experienced anglers may have difficulty distinguishing the differences between Northern Pike and Pickerel, however, it may be from differences in languages and names to even similar-looking sub-species of fish, The real difference lies in understanding a fish’s characteristics like their appearance and prefered habitats.
+Even experienced anglers may have difficulty distinguishing the differences between Northern Pike and Pickerel, however, it may be from differences in languages and names to even similar-looking sub-species of fish, The real difference lies in understanding a fish’s characteristics like their appearance and preferred habitats.
 The distribution differs in Ontario for Northern Pike and Grass Pickerel.
 The French River produces Northern Pike only.
 Distinguishing between Pike and Pickerel should be easier for you.
+For more information, visit our Fishing & Guides page.

 Article by: Joe Barefoot, M.B. – Published Outdoor Writer and Photographer